No one has favorited this theater yet

-It was taken over by the Newcastle based, Essoldo chain of cinemas, opening as the Empire Cinema on 31st October 1949.
+It was taken over by the Newcastle based, Essoldo chain of cinemas in September 1949.
 It was re-named Essoldo in 1950 and retained the rear projection system.

-The Essoldo Penge was the first London suburban cinema to be fitted with Cinemascope with four track magnetic Stereophonic sound.
-20th Century Fox assisted in the installation, and a new projection box was built in the rear stalls.
-On 7th June 1954, the first film screened in Cinemascope was “The Flight of the White Heron”, a Fox Movietone documentary of the H.M.
+The Essoldo Penge was the first London suburban cinema to be fitted with CinemaScope with four track magnetic Stereophonic sound.
+20th Century Fox assisted in the installation.
+On 7th June 1954, the first film screened in CinemaScope was “The Flight of the White Heron”, a Fox Movietone documentary of the H.M.
 Queen Elizabeth’s six month tour of the British Commonwealth.
 The Essoldo closed on 9th April 1960 with Anthony Newley in "Jazzboat" and Ken Clark in "12 to the Moon".
 The Essoldo was demolished and the site redeveloped.

 Just login to your account and subscribe to this theater